EFeru/hoverboard-sideboard-hack-STM/README.md

 ### Method 2: Using Keil uVision

 - in [Keil uVision](https://www.keil.com/download/product/), open the [sideboard-hack.uvproj](/MDK-ARM/)
-- if you are asked to install missing package, click `Yes`
+- if you are asked to install missing packages, click Yes
 - click Build Target (or press F7) to build the firmware
 - click Load Code (or press F8) to flash the firmware.